ramaroberto/neat-python/docs/module_summaries.rst

 multiparameter
 --------------------
 The basis for multiparameter activation and aggregation functions.

+  .. py:exception:: BadFunctionError(Exception)

+    Base exception class for errors related to unusable or unknown activation/aggregation functions.

+  .. py:exception:: InvalidFunctionError(TypeError, BadFunctionError)

+    Exception raised if an object to be added as a function is not usable.
+TODO: Add examples of why.

+  .. py:exception:: UnknownFunctionError(LookupError, BadFunctionError)

+    Exception raised if an unknown function is requested by name, such as via :py:meth:`activations.ActivationFunctionSet.get()`, :py:meth:`aggregations.AggregationFunctionSet.get()`, or :py:meth:`MultiParameterSet.get_MPF()`.

+  .. py:class:: MultiParameterSet(*which_types)

+    Holds the set of (potentially multiparameter) functions and contains methods for dealing with them.

+    :param str which_types: What types of functions to hold; initialized by :py:class:`DefaultGenomeConfig` to ['activation', 'aggregation'].
+Determines the valid types for ``which_type`` parameters in the class methods.

 .. py:module:: nn.feed_forward
    :synopsis: A straightforward feed-forward neural network NEAT implementation.